-A number of human activities may cause injury, death, illness, and stress to whales that directly contribute to strandings or mortality events.
+Human activities may cause injury, death, illness, and stress to whales that directly contribute to strandings or mortality events.
 Hazards from such activities include:

-- Vessel strikes - Entanglement in marine debris and fishing gear such as lines and trawl nets - Contaminant exposure from oil spills and other chemicals, including from agricultural and industrial runoff - Ingestion of plastic and other marine debris - Sound exposure from activities including military sonar operations, seismic surveys (e.g., oil and gas exploration), and construction activities - Habitat degradation and destruction including increased beachfront development that may impact feeding grounds and breeding areas for species like seals - Shifting prey distributions and migratory pathways due to changes in oceanographic conditions due to climate change
+- Vessel strikes (see What factors influence vessel strike risk for large whales?). - Entanglement in marine debris and fishing gear, such as lines and trawl nets. - Contaminant exposure from oil spills and other chemicals, including from agricultural and industrial runoff. - Ingestion of plastic and other marine debris. - Sound exposure from military sonar operations, seismic surveys (e.g., oil and gas exploration), and construction activities (see What are the effects of anthropogenic sound on marine mammals?). - Habitat degradation and destruction, including increased beachfront development, that may impact feeding grounds and breeding areas for species like seals. - Shifting prey distributions and migratory pathways due to changes in oceanographic conditions driven by climate change (see Are whale and prey distributions changing; if so, why?).

 In recent decades, high-profile stranding and mortality events involving critically endangered North Atlantic right whales and other species, have led to increased public awareness and conservation efforts intended to reduce anthropogenic causes of mortality.
 Efforts in the U.S. include the expansion of stranding response networks and the formalization of a national stranding response program in 1992, public outreach and education, as well as the establishment of protected marine habitat areas.
-Additional efforts include the implementation of government regulations and guidelines such as vessel speed limits starting in 2008 and fishing gear modifications starting in the 1990s (e.g., dolphin-safe tuna), increased monitoring, noise attenuation requirements and sound limits for certain activities, and development of species management plans.
+Additional efforts include the implementation of government regulations and guidelines, such as vessel speed limits starting in 2008 and fishing gear modifications starting in the 1990s (e.g., dolphin-safe tuna), increased monitoring, noise attenuation requirements and sound limits for certain activities, and development of species management plans.
 Public awareness of the factors contributing to stranding events can help support conservation and management efforts.